mijacobsenHAW/time-series-imputation-with-llms/README.md

 which was written for the final examination of the Master of Science in Informatics at the Hamburg University of Applied Sciences.

-The abstract of the master thesis is as follows (not final):
+Short Summary of the Master's thesis:

-*The imputation of time series is an important task for downstream time series tasks and therefore has a direct influence on the methods used.
+The imputation of time series is an important task for downstream time series tasks and therefore has a direct influence on the methods used.
 The advanced methods for imputation use deep learning methods and transformer architectures, which are particularly suitable for processing sequential data.
 The significant successes of the transformer architecture